Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: The entanglement dynamics

-We finally argue that this maximum of the entanglement entropies is related to the delocalization-localization transition.
+We have seen in Sec.
+II-A that addition of non-Hermiticity $g\neq 0$ has a more drastic impact on the wave packet dynamics, breaking the subtle equilibrium on the direction of particle motion, and consequently, the reality of the eigenvalues.
+In the presence of $g\neq 0$ the wave packet ceases to spread, but starts to {\it slide}.
+We have also seen in the previous section that as $W$ increases, this sliding velocity often increases, and when $W$ is further increased and approaches the critical value $W_c$, the wave packet also starts to ``spread'', showing a {\it cascade-like} feature as in the hermitian case at weak $W$.
+Under this circumstance close to the localization transition a particle may be rather undecided about which way to go in spite of the finite non-reciprocal hopping $g\neq 0$, and a situation somewhat similar to the Hermitian case seems to be realized.
+In the Hermitian case, we have seen that the entanglement entropies diminish as $W$ increases, while in panels (i-b)-(i-d) of Fig. \ref{fig_EE_V0}, i.e., as $g$ is increased, this tendency starts to be uncertain and finally the tendency is just reversed.
+This result indicates that disorder generates entanglement entropy and showing a maximum at some finite $W=\tilde{W}_c$, then they turn to decrease. \footnote{Number and configuration entropies also show similar behavior [see e.g., panels (ii-b)-(ii-d) and (iii-b)-(iii-d) of Fig. \ref{fig_EE_V0}]} We argue that this maximum of the entanglement entropies is related to the delocalization-localization transition.
 In Fig. \ref{fig_Smax} (a), the maximal value Max $S_{\rm tot}(t)$ \footnote{ Here, the maximal refers to maximal in the time evolution for a given $g$ and $W$, unlike what the same word signifies in a few sentences before. } of the entanglement entropy is plotted in the ($W,g$)-plane.
-The distribution of Max $S_{\rm tot}(t)$ resembles very much that of $\sigma (t)=\Delta x (t)-\Delta x (0)$, in Fig. \ref{fig_1pv} (b), showing a peak close to the boarder (\ref{wc_NH2}) to the localized phase (if seen from the weak $W$ (delocalized) side); i.e., ``the maximum of Max $S_{\rm tot}(t)$'' coincides with the regime where a cascade-like expansion of wave packet occurs in the density dynamics.
+The distribution of Max $S_{\rm tot}(t)$ resembles very much that of $\sigma (t)=\Delta x (t)-\Delta x (0)$, in Fig. \ref{fig_1pv} (b), showing a peak close to the boarder Eq. (\ref{wc_NH2}) to the localized phase (if seen from the weak $W$ (delocalized) side); i.e., ``the maximum of Max $S_{\rm tot}(t)$'' coincides with the regime where a cascade-like expansion of wave packet occurs in the density dynamics.
 In other words, the maximum of Max $S_{\rm tot}(t)$ occurs close to the delocalization-localization transition: $\tilde{W}_c=W_c$.
-The unusual behavior of entanglement entropies in the non-Hermitian non-reciprocal system is thus revealed to be directly related to a very specific way how diffusion occurs (or rather, does {\it not} occur) in this system.
+The unusual behavior of entanglement entropies in the non-Hermitian non-reciprocal system is thus revealed to be directly related to a very specific way how wave packet spreads (or rather, does {\it not} occur) in this system.